dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 The JSON body of the request provides the required information.
 The body must not provide an ID as it will be automatically assigned by the Dynatrace server.
 Key | Value | Description
 ------------ | ------------- | -------------
 id | blank | This will be the ID of you user group which can be used in the future to assign users or make changes to it.
-It must be blank as it will be autocreated from the name but any spaces would be removed.
-If you you have spaces in the name then you would need to capture the returned ID to use it to assign users. name | TechLab-Managed-Cluster-Automation-\{\{envNumber\}\} | This will be the name assigned to your user group and it should be unique.
-In our case i have set it to the same name as the environment.
+It must be blank as it will be auto created from the name, but any spaces would be removed.
+If you have spaces in the name then you would need to capture the returned ID to use it to assign users. name | TechLab-Managed-Cluster-Automation-\{\{envNumber\}\} | This will be the name assigned to your user group and it should be unique.
+In our case I have set it to the same name as the environment.
 The variable \{\{envNumber\}\} will be automatically created if it doesn't exist and set to 1.
 Each time this request is run the variable will increase by one to ensure the name is unique. ldapGroupNames | blank | This is an LDAP group name.
-We are not integrating with LDAP so we will leave it blank. accessRight | multiple | There are 7 accress right levels you can assign.
-You aloways specify all of them but only add the environment ID that you wish to assign to each role.
-In our case we will assign all environments to our newly created environment. isClusterAdminGroup | false | This determines if the users is given cluster admin rights so they could access CMC and manage the cluster.
+We are not integrating with LDAP so we will leave it blank. accessRight | multiple | There are 7 access right levels you can assign.
+You always specify all of them, but only add the environment ID that you wish to assign to each role.
+In our case we will assign all environments to our newly created environment. isClusterAdminGroup | false | This determines if the user is given cluster admin rights so they could access CMC and manage the cluster.
 In our case we will not grant this role.

 **Executing the request**
 1. Open the User Group request.
-2. Verify your additional environment variables envNumber & envID have been set (these are automatically created and set when you executed the Create Enviornment request).
+2. Verify your additional environment variables envNumber & envID have been set (these are automatically created and set when you executed the Create Environment request).
 3. Click on `Send` to execute the request.
 4. Check that the request received a 200 OK response.